robert-lemon-uhm/robert-lemon-uhm.github.io/projects/project-4.md

 BIDEN: president.
 ```

 An interesting side-note in this project was looking at the tweets that the models misclassified.
 Misclassification usually occurred on tweets that one candidate wrote but were in the typical style of writing as the other candidate.
-A couple examples are posted below:
+A couple examples are posted below.

 ```
 Mislabeled Trump Tweets